Loading Golf Stats...

 More Fantasy News

-Finau won the Rocket Mortgage Classic by five strokes after shooting a five-under 67 in the final round.
+Finau finished in a share of fourth place at the Hero World Challenge after a five-under 67 in the final round.